essiviippola/virtual-learning-environments/README.md

 ## Datasets

 - Students' commits on GitHub (json)
-- Students' messages on Mattermost, message contents excluded (json)
+- Students' messages on Mattermost, message contents excluded (json)'

+To do: data dictionary